Country 7: Latvia | This post is part of my 30×30 series. Read more here!

 - Refer back up to number 2 for document-specific tips—but again, I can’t stress enough how important it is to have digital copies of your key documents.

 7. Money Issues

 If you’ve read this far, one thing might be apparent: travel problems are usually associated with a significant financial loss (at least up front!).
-Vacations are expensive, but by allotting some funds proactively, you’ll have a little less to stress about.
+Vacations are expensive—but allot some funds proactively and you’ll have a little less to stress about.
 I like to include a cushion for emergencies in my travel budget.
-That way, if worst comes to worst and I have to rebook a flight, find a new hotel, pay for a new passport, or get some medicine, I’m financially prepared.
-In best case scenarios, I never spend that money, and back into my account, it goes!
+That way, if worse comes to worst and I have to rebook a flight, find a new hotel, pay for a new passport, or get some medicine, I’m financially prepared.
+In best case scenarios, I never spend that money, and back into my account it goes!

-You might be wondering what these tips have to do with Latvia (Country 8 in my 30×30 countdown).
+You might be wondering what travel problems tips have to do with Latvia (Country 8 in my 30×30 countdown).
 Maybe it makes sense when I say that I was meant to go to Rome that weekend?
 Yeah….oops.
 Which brings me to my last tip: keep your perspective.
 Do your best to stay calm and positive, focus on the good things, and, in the words of Blanche DuBois, rely on the kindness of strangers when you need to.
-It will always seem like a nightmare when you’re mired in it, but in the years afterward, trust me, you’ll find a way to laugh about it.
+It will always seem like a nightmare when you’re in it, but in the years after, you’ll find a way to laugh about it.
+Trust me.